 The approachable, practical team at JMW can guide you through the maze of rules to help you ensure that you are paying the right taxes in the right countries but not paying too much.
 We can also help you simplify your affairs so as to minimise the headache of administration as well as making sure that your assets are organised in such a way as to minimise tax both here and abroad.

-We work alongside your existing advisers or can recommend advisers that we regularly work with in jurisdictions from India, California and Dubai to Spain, France and the most of the EU.
-If you want to find out more call us on 0345 872 6666 or complete our online enquiry form and one of our expert advisers will contact to discuss your requirements.
+We work alongside your existing advisers or can recommend advisers that we regularly work within jurisdictions from India, California, and Dubai to Spain, France, and most of the EU.

 What is Domicile?